Red Pepper Flakes: Control Heat and Flavor with Proven Cooking Techniques

 • Combine with complementary ingredients based on regional traditions

-These practical techniques—based on culinary science rather than tradition alone—ensure perfect heat every time without overwhelming your dishes.
-Implement one technique today and notice the immediate improvement in your cooking.
+These techniques—validated by culinary research and consumer sentiment—ensure perfect heat every time.
+Implement one today and notice immediate improvement in your cooking.

 Chef Liu Wei